budavariam/budavariam.github.io/content/posts/2023-01-15-microjournaling-with-obsidian/index.md

 ### Switch up bad habits with better ones

 Sometimes my autopilot just opens up my phone and and goes through its clicking routine, switching between apps, without gaining anything out of it.
-My brain just wants to get a little endorphine boost.
+My brain just wants to get a little endorphin boost.
 What I came to realize is that it's a complete waste of time, and I end up learning something I didn't even wanted to hear about.
 Or just reading about other people's complaints or bits of their lifes without any interaction just filling my head with noise.

-For some time killer apps I uninstalled the dedicated apps, this way their functionalities are much limited and more painful to use.
+For some time killer apps I `uninstalled` the dedicated apps, this way their functionalities are much limited and more painful to use.

-For the ones I kept, I set up timers to warn me after 30 minutes.
+For the ones I kept, I set up `timers` to warn me after 30 minutes.
-Also I made sure that the worst time killer apps are not in reach, and I have to deliberately search for them.
+Also I made sure that the worst time killer apps are `not in reach`, and I have to deliberately search for them.

 To tackle this mindless clicking I want to channel this energy to `create notes`, and think about my ongoing issues whenever I feel like I have a few minutes to use my phone.